Twins' Derek Falvey must find answers: 'None of us slept well last night'

 "Yes, we scored a lot of runs by home run," Falvey said.
 "We have that as a tool on this team, but I feel like our guys … hitting with runners in scoring position and things like that, before we got to the playoffs certainly it didn't go well the last couple of days.
 But we had a pretty good run at that this year, the overall performance.
 I think our guys have found ways to adapt there.

 Falvey gave credit to the Houston Astros, who beat the Twins twice at Target Field in the best-of-three wild-card series, for scouting hitters well and attacking their weaknesses.
 But the warning signs about the lack of a consistent offense were there for weeks.
-Injuries definitely played a role, as the Twins had their best lineup together just twice in 60 games.
+Injuries definitely played a role, as the Twins had their best lineup together only twice in 60 games.
 But the results speak for themselves.
-Of the Twins 91 home runs, 62 were solo home runs, or 68 percent.
-The league average was 58 percent.
+Of the Twins' 91 home runs, 62 were solo shots, or 68%.
+The league average was 58%.

 Falvey knew it was unrealistic to expect the Twins to duplicate or build on their home run prowess of 2019, when their 307 home runs set a major league record.
 But with several players in their prime and Josh Donaldson added to the lineup, he did not get what he expected.